 More recently, “brown carbon” (light-absorbing organic carbon) has attracted interest as a possible cause of climate change.
 This class of organic carbon, known for its light brownish color, absorbs strongly in the ultraviolet wavelengths and less significantly going into the visible.
 Types of brown carbon include tar materials from smoldering fires or coal combustion, breakdown products from biomass burning, a mixture of organic compounds emitted from soil, and volatile organic compounds given off by vegetation.

 The model simulations suggest that brown carbon contributes +0.25 W m-2 or about 19% of the total atmospheric absorption by anthropogenic aerosols, while 72% is attributed to black carbon and 9% is due to the coating effect of sulfate and organic aerosols on black carbon.
 As for black carbon, the overall forcing by brown carbon at the top of the atmosphere is a warming effect (+0.11 W m-2), while the effect at the surface is cooling (-0.14 W m-2).
 The magnitude and sign of the estimated forcing imply that brown carbon can play an important role in photochemistry and the hydrologic cycle, especially over source regions dominated by biomass burning and biofuel combustion.
-Thus, brown carbon needs to be considered in global climate simulations.

 Related Research Areas